 - Yellow Onion – This is a spectacular onion for soups!
 It keeps its crunch, even after a bit of simmering, and features a rich aroma.
 The next best option is a white onion.

-- All Purpose Flour – This is used to form the roux.
-You can see more guidance on using this method in the section below.
+- All-Purpose Flour—This is used to form the roux.
+The section below provides more guidance on using this method.

-- Half & Half – You could thin out heavy cream with a bit of milk — or even water — if that’s all you have in your refrigerator.
+- Half & Half – You could thin out heavy cream with milk (or water if that’s all you have in your refrigerator).
 It will have the same effect.

 - Kinders Buttery Steakhouse Seasoning – This is our preferred seasoning for this San Francisco clam chowder recipe, but any all-purpose seasoning is appropriate.

-- Sourdough Bread Bowls – Crusty on the outside and fluffy on the inside, a clam chowder bread bowl is what makes this a true San Francisco clam chowder recipe!
-You can use this homemade bowl for other thick soups like stovetop chili and Instant Pot navy bean soup.
-Be sure to learn how to cut bread bowls just right for serving!
+- Sourdough Bowl Bread – Crusty on the outside and fluffy on the inside, a clam chowder bread bowl makes this a true San Francisco clam chowder recipe!
+You can use this homemade bowl for other thick soups like chili recipe easy fast and pressure cooker bean soup.
+Be sure to learn bread bowls for soup just right for serving!

 - For even cooking, chop the veggies in similar sizes.

-Also, be patient with the simmer — you want the potatoes to be fork tender so that they’re easy to eat along the clams, and you want to let the veggies and broth marry for at least 10 minutes. - Remember to reserve the clam juice.
+Also, be patient with the simmer — the potatoes should be fork tender so that they’re easy to eat along the clams, and you want to let the veggies and broth marry for at least 10 minutes. - Remember to reserve the clam juice.

 Instead of sending the flavorful juice down your drain, pour it into the saucepan to make the body of the soup!
 It makes for a savory and sweet seafood broth with no extra ingredients needed.